sandeep3119/Traffic_Sign_Recognization/README.md

 https://trafficsign-recognizer.herokuapp.com/

 ## To run mlflow ui
 Run Mlflow before running any training.
-This will setup mlflow db and experiment for us.
+This will setup mlflow db and experiment for us.</br>
 ```mlflow server --backend-store-uri sqlite:///mlflow.db --default-artifact-root ./mlruns```

 ## To Edit the model architecture